opencoff/go-bbhash/README.md

 # go-bbhash - Fast, Scalable Minimal Perfect Hash for Large Sets

+# This library is superceded by
+[go-chd](https://github.com/opencoff/go-mph). go-bbhash is no longer maintained.
+Please use go-mph.

 ## What is it?
 A library to create, query and serialize/de-serialize minimal perfect hash functions over very large key sets.